caraweisman/abSENSE/README.md

 The central output of the program.
 For each gene in the analysis, this contains the predicted probability that a homolog in each species would be undetected at the specified E-value by a homology search, even if the homolog were present.

-By default, this is only calculated in species in which the gene was not detected, indicated in the file by the relevant cell reading "detected".
+By default, this is only calculated in species in which the gene was not detected.
+Results for species in which homologs were detected are therefore listed as "detected".
 The setting --predall will calculate this value for all species, even those in which a homolog was in fact detected.

 If not enough data was provided to generate a bitscore prediction (bitscores of homologs from at least three species are needed), the relevant entry will read "not\_enough\_data".